guillaume-hoareau/ELK-CPACF/index.md

 - Building Elasticsearch on LinuxONE : https://github.com/linux-on-ibm-z/docs/wiki/Building-Elasticsearch
 - Buidling Logstash on LinuxONE : https://github.com/linux-on-ibm-z/docs/wiki/Building-Logstash
 - Building Kibana on LinuxONE : https://github.com/linux-on-ibm-z/docs/wiki/Building-Kibana

+If you want to monitor a LinuxONE Crypto activities after deploying a docker ELK on Linux:LinuxONE, please follow the following instructions: sudo apt-get install docker git git clone

 ### LinuxONE Hardware Cryptographic APIs Enablement
 The Library for IBM® Cryptographic Architecture (libica) is a library of cryptographic functions that are used to write cryptographic applications on Linux on Z and LinuxONE, both with and without cryptographic hardware.